k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ## TDM_Reference LU

-TDM 7.5.3 stores the extracted Reference table in a new LU: TDM_Reference instead of storing them in Cassandra.
+TDM 7.5.3 stores the extracted Reference tables in a new LU - TDM_Reference - instead of storing them in Cassandra.
 Each Reference table is stored as a separate LUI.
 For more information see [Reference Implementation](09_tdm_reference_implementation.md).

 [![Previous](/articles/images/Previous.png)](03_tdm_fabric_implementation_flow.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](05_tdm_lu_implementation_general.md)